ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 In the following, we will focus on {{site.data.keyword.Db2_on_Cloud_short}} as DBaaS for operational workloads.
 These workloads are typical for the applications discussed in this tutorial.

-#### Does Db2 support multi-region?
+#### Multi-region support for {{site.data.keyword.Db2_on_Cloud_short}}

 {{site.data.keyword.Db2_on_Cloud_short}} offers several [options to achieve High Availability and Disaster Recovery (HADR)](https://{DomainName}/docs/services/Db2onCloud/features_specs.html#overview).
-High Availability can be chosen as option when creating a new service.
-Later on, users can [add a Geo-Replicated Disaster Recovery Node through the management console](https://{DomainName}/docs/services/Db2onCloud/ha.html#ha).
-This offsite DR node option gives you the ability to synchronize your data in real time to a database node in an offsite {{site.data.keyword.cloud_notm}} data center of your choice.
+You can choose the High Availability option when you create a new service.
+Later on, you can [add a Geo-Replicated Disaster Recovery Node](https://{DomainName}/docs/services/Db2onCloud/ha.html#ha) through the instance dashboard.
+The offsite DR node option gives you the ability to synchronize your data in real time to a database node in an offsite {{site.data.keyword.cloud_notm}} data center of your choice.

 More information is available in the [High Availability documentation](https://{DomainName}/docs/services/Db2onCloud/ha.html#ha).

-#### How does replication work?
-{: #replication-db2}

-How to add a Geo-Replicated Disaster Recovery Node:

-- You can add an on-demand DR node to existing Db2 on Cloud instances.
-After clicking your instance in the {{site.data.keyword.cloud_notm}} dashboard, you will see an option called **Manage Disaster Recovery**.
-You can add a Geo-Replicated Disaster Recovery Node from there.
-- If you purchased Db2 on Cloud on contract through a sales representative and do not have an {{site.data.keyword.cloud_notm}} subscription, contact your IBM representative to add a DR node.

-#### Backup, restore and import/export data
+#### Backup and restore

-Backup data:

-- For paid plans, encrypted backups of the database are done daily.
-A daily backup is kept for each of the last 14 days.
-Retained backups are used by IBM for system recovery purposes in the event of a disaster or system loss.
-More on that can be found [here](https://{DomainName}/docs/services/Db2onCloud/br.html#br).

-Restore data, managing high availability and disaster recovery nodes:

-- For standard HA nodes, which are not offsite, the failover is managed for you by IBM.
-IBM monitors the health of your server, failover, and failing back as needed, including rolling updates and scaling to keep uptime as high as possible.

-- For Geo-Replicated Disaster Recovery (HADR), you must manually failover by using **Manage Disaster Recovery** in the console.

-Import data:

-- You can use [IBM Lift CLI](https://lift.ng.bluemix.net/) to import data into Db2 on Cloud.
+{{site.data.keyword.Db2_on_Cloud_short}} includes daily backups for paid plans.
+Typically, the backups are stored using {{site.data.keyword.cos_short}} and thereby utilizing three data centers for increased availability of retained data.
+Backups are kept for 14 days.
+You can use them to perform a point-in-time recovery.
+The [backup and restore documentation] ](https://{DomainName}/docs/services/Db2onCloud/br.html#br) provides details on how you can restore data to the desired date and time.

 ### {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.databases-for-redis}}